rkilchmn/openedai-whisper-ipex-llm/README.md

                       The model to use for transcription.
                       Ex. distil-whisper/distil-medium.en (default: openai/whisper-large-v2)
 -d DEVICE, --device DEVICE
-                      Set the torch device for the model.
-Ex. cuda:1 (default: auto) -t DTYPE, --dtype DTYPE
-                      Set the torch data type for processing (float32, float16, bfloat16) (default: auto) -P PORT, --port PORT  Server tcp port (default: 8000) -H HOST, --host HOST  Host to listen on, Ex.
+                      Set the OpenVino device for the model.
+Ex.
+CPU or GPU (default: AUTO) -t DTYPE, --dtype DTYPE - NOT implemented yet for OpenVino (will be ignored)) Set the torch data type for processing (float32, float16, bfloat16) (default: auto) -P PORT, --port PORT  Server tcp port (default: 8000) -H HOST, --host HOST  Host to listen on, Ex.
 0.0.0.0 (default: localhost)